tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/5e-seeourminds-2-fixes.md

 ## Check the Icons

-Copy the icon list from groja.com to ensure the social media icons link to correct accounts.
+- [x] Copy the icon list from groja.com to ensure the social media icons link to correct accounts.

 ## Review Home Page

-Remove the free spiritual portrait offer, if it is present.
+- [x] Remove the free spiritual portrait offer, if it is present.

-Some of the cards near the bottom need to be updated to the new situation.
+- [x] Some of the cards near the bottom need to be updated to the new situation.

 ## Quiz: Remove Save on Server Option

 Not really interested in saving these.
 Just display the results and leave it at that.
 That's how the others work.

+- [x] Quiz: Remove Save on Server Option

 ## Test the Quiz

 **I made several very minor updates to class Score in `models.py`, so we need to re-test the quiz to make sure it still works.**

+- [x] Test the Quiz